 On an expedition to Antarctica, there will be many well-traveled guests.
 These people are among an elite group of travelers.
 Many of these travelers have traveled to all the continents in the world and they are travelers who are truly passionate about travel.

-In all of our travels, the people that we met on our expedition shop to Antarctica were the most well traveled, but also some of the most fun.
-We enjoyed camaraderie with like minded people in a very unique place in the world.
+In all of our travels, the people that we met on our expedition ship to Antarctica were the most well-traveled, but also some of the most fun.
+We enjoyed camaraderie with like-minded people in a very unique place in the world.

 Many of these passengers have fascinating stories about their travels and about their lives.
 It was amazing sitting down with everybody and hearing what brought them to Antarctica.

 Adventure Options: Camping, Hiking, Kayaking, SUP and Cross Country Skiing